 Garlic

 Garlic is often added to each jar before adding the brine.
 Only use the amount of garlic indicated in your recipe.
-Adding more garlic or other low acid foods like hot peppers can make the product unsafe.
+Adding more garlic or other low-acid foods like hot peppers can make the product unsafe.

-The water you use may impact the final product. use soft, distilled or filtered water when possible to avoid a cloudy brine.
+The water you use may affect the final product.
+Use soft, distilled or filtered water when possible to avoid a cloudy brine.
 Hard water can interfere with the formation of acid and prevent pickles from curing properly.
 Water with above-average calcium content can shrivel pickles, and iron compounds can make them darker than normal.
-To soften hard water, boil for 15 minutes and let it sit undisturbed for 24 hours and discard sediment; add 1 tablespoon vinegar per gallon of water before using.
-Chlorine in municipal water does not negatively impact the quality of the final product.

 Can I reuse pickling brine?